onboardist/coachmarks/README.md

 - [x] BUG: Redraw on DOM event is redrawing when coachmark is not even being shown.
 Need a flag to toggle in the config/cache.
 - [x] BUG: click to show mark not drawing right

-- [ ] Dynamically position text relative to target.
+- [x] Dynamically position text relative to target.
 Should be on opposite side of screen.
 Maybe break screen into sections (halves / quadrants) and put text in opposite section.
   - Principles:
-    * Favor vertical positioning, centered horizontally
+    * Favor vertical positioning, centered horizontally (NOTE: not done)

+- [ ] Need to test positioning with multiple monitors and on Windows too
 - [ ] Make sure JS is transpiling with Rollup.
 Can probably remove a lot of babel dependencies.
 - [ ] Try favoring anchoring line to middle edge and then reposition to closer corner if it's closer.
 This may still not work the best.
 - [ ] Add transition(s) for showing/hiding overlay